 Spiced Beef Kebabs

-- For the red onions
+For the pickled red onions (optional)

 - 1 cup thinly sliced red onion